“You don’t have to think about love; you either feel it or you don’t.”

 Love must be the most fabulous and complicated and greatest emotion of all time.
 A potent, illogical neurological condition that chemists, biologists, physicists, medical doctors, philosophers, writers and countless others throughout history have struggled to define and explain.

 There is no rational explanation for love.
 No real definition for love.
 No formula.
 It just is.
-Still, unlike the handsome Pedro who uses the line above, “You don’t have to think about love…” on beautiful Tita, in Like Water for Chocolate, I do think love might just be worth thinking about!
+Still, unlike the handsome Pedro who uses the line above — “You don’t have to think about love…” — on beautiful Tita.
+I do think love might just be worth thinking about.
 I guess the trick is not to OVER-think it.

 The film made me hungry – in all kinds of ways.
 It made me think of a trip I took to the beautiful, historic city of Oaxaca in South-western Mexico last year.
-About the incredible 16th century Spanish architecture.
+For the incredible 16th-century Spanish architecture.
 About the exquisite and carefully prepared food in elegant upmarket restaurants.
 I hadn’t expected that.
-I’d expected nothing but taco stands and cantinas.
-My vision of Mexico was almost embarrassingly stereotypical – bordering on racist.
+My vision of Mexico was almost embarrassingly stereotypical.
 I had visions of towns like those in movies of the old wild west.
 What I found was a place rich in culture and art and history.
 And a cuisine both fragrant and fabulous – sometimes complex and sometimes surprisingly delicate.
 A little like love.
 No formula.

 In the pretty little hotel I stayed in off the Pino Suarez in Oaxaca, the two middle-aged, somewhat formidable Mexican sisters who ran the place, offered a light breakfast each morning of coffee ladled from a large earthenware jug, and bread or cake – sometimes chocolate cake.
 It made me happy – sitting amongst the flowers in the morning sunshine on the terrace – drinking coffee and eating chocolate cake.